WHAT IS SEX TRAFFICKING ?

 where humans are traded commercially to be used sexually.

-More times then not, participation is involuntary.
+More often than not, participation is involuntary.
 Even when one gives her consent,

 it is often through manipulation, kidnapping or taking advantage of her vulnerability.

 - The services for these women are practically non-existent.
-The Way Out offers them the help they so urgently need.
+La Sortie offers them the help they so urgently need.

 - Their lifestyle often results in addiction, mental health problems, homelessness, and social disfunction.